LukasW01/PostgreSQL-Backup/README.md

 ./<file.sh>

+# CronJob

+If you want to run the script regularly you can do this with a CronJob.
+Please note that the script must be executed as root.

+This goes as folowing:

+> sudo crontab -e

+And add this line:

+> 0 0 * * *  /path/to/script/dump.sh

 # Info

 I would call myself a beginner with BASH.
 I did this script in my free time, apart from school.
 If you'd like to improve the two scripts, feel free to do it 😄